Daniel Aronberg, AIA

 - Proof of exam registration via a copy of Prometric payment receipt

 To ensure the fair and thorough evaluation of all candidates, the materials must be submitted in the manner described below.

 Submission materials must be within an 8-1/2” x 11” electronic format, combined into a single PDF of no more than ten pages total, and have a maximum file size of 5MB.

 By making a submission, the applicant grants permission to the AIANY to reproduce and publicly display submission materials if the applicant becomes an awardee.
 Materials submitted will not be returned to the applicant.
 All entries submitted without the required materials will be disqualified.

 Completed PDF application and supporting materials should be emailed to firstname.lastname@example.org.
 Submissions must be received by email by Monday, November 4, 2019 at 5PM ET.

 Schedule and Deadlines

-The Emerging New York Architects (ENYA) American Institute of Architects (AIA) New York Chapter is one of the most active young architect groups in the country.
+The Emerging New York Architects Committee (ENYA) of the American Institute of Architects New York Chapter (AIANY) is one of the most active young architect groups in the country.
 At the national level, ENYA falls under the umbrella of the Young Architects Forum, an AIA Knowledge Community that provides national advocacy and leadership for the group.
 In conjunction with AIA New York, ENYA develops its own programming that addresses issues specific to the New York City audience.